psprogis/wdio-js-demo/README.md

 ## Local run
 ### Preconditions and environment
-* Test should work on any linux/unix (CentOS, RedHat, Fedora, etc.) and Windows 10 (start from GitBash)
+* Test should work on any linux/unix (CentOS, RedHat, Fedora, etc.) and Windows 10
-* node.js version v12.20.0 (or higher)
+* node.js version v14.15.5 (or higher)
 ```bash
 node -v
 v14.15.5